BAA Comet Section : Comets discovered in 2013

 2013 H2 (Boattini)

-Andreas Boattini discovered an 18th magnitude comet on April 22.45 during the course of the Catalina Sky Survey with the 0.68-m Schmidt.
-[MPEC 2013-H45, 2013 April 25] The preliminary MPEC orbit suggests that the comet was at perihelion at 2.5 au in 2011 March and has a period of 36.5 years.
-This is based on a three day arc.
+Andrea Boattini discovered an 18th magnitude comet on April 22.45 during the course of the Catalina Sky Survey with the 0.68-m Schmidt.
+[MPEC 2013-H45, 2013 April 25] The preliminary MPEC orbit suggested that the comet was at perihelion at 2.5 au in 2011 March and had a period of 36.5 years.
+This was based on a three day arc.
+Not surprisingly the latest orbit gives something completely different - a hyperbolic orbit with perihelion at 7.5 au in 2014 January.

 A/2013 HA [Mt Lemmon]